langchain-ai/langgraph/docs/docs/concepts/persistence.md

 ### Update state

 In addition to re-playing the graph from specific `checkpoints`, we can also *edit* the graph state.
 We do this using `graph.update_state()`.
-This method three different arguments:
+This method accepts three different arguments:

 #### `config`